rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 [![Real-world demo of using Rust on RG-300](rg-300.jpeg)][rg-300-video]

 [@alexpdp7 shared their experience][rg-300-rust-ann]
-of wring an interactive application in Rust for the retro [RG-300][rg-300] console.
+of writing an interactive application in Rust for the retro [RG-300][rg-300] console.

 > The process is complex for a lot of reasons: